lucy-mahlmann/Shell-Emulator/README.md

 <!-- STRUCTURE -->
 ## Structure

-The Shell code is either interacted with through the terminal as a text interface or by reading in commands in a script.
+The Shell code is either interacted with through the terminal as a text interface or by executing a script file.
-Each command given is represented as a struct Command that is then used to take action to execute command in the correct manner that is created in parse_command().
+Each command given is represented as a `struct Command` that is then used to take action to execute command in the correct manner that is created in `parse_command()`.

 ```
  struct Command {
   char *name;       /* command name */
   char **args;      /* Argument array for the command,
                     includes all input that was recieved from the command line
-                    args[0] is the command name of the first command call
+                    args[0] is the command name of the first command call */
-                    */
   char *outputFile; /* Redirect target for file (NULL means no redirect,
-                    "ERROR" means invalid redirection)
+                    "ERROR" means invalid redirection) */
-                    */
   int num_args;     /* the number of arguments in the command. */
 };
  ```

 Based on the command given, the following built-in commands may be executed:
-* cd
+* `cd`
-* path
+* `path`
-* exit
+* `exit`

 Or an external command may be executed by fork-and-exec and redirection if requested.

 <!-- EXECUTION -->
 ## Execution

-The basis of the shell is the read-evaluate-print loop in main() in utcsh.c:
+The basis of the shell is the read-evaluate-print loop in `main()` in `utcsh.c`:
 1. Reads input from the user or from a script that is provided
 2. Evaluates the input, and executes the appropriate action based on the users request
 3. Prints any output that is associated with the requested action to either the terminal or redirected to a file

-Overall Execution of Shell Emulator in utcsh.c
+Overall Execution of Shell Emulator in `utcsh.c`

 <img
   src="shell-block-diagram.jpg"